• Multiple Offers

 • Notebook and calculator

-There are some steps that need to follow to calibrate the Micropipette properly:
+There are some steps that need to be followed to calibrate the micropipette properly:

 1. Leave the distilled water out for 15-20 minutes to ensure a consistent temperature.